 was Kingsley who first pointed out the route to us.
-To be

-on the Alpine Introduction course,
+week in Chamonix, on the Alpine Introduction course,

 It was a cold, damp September day, and there were clouds

 rapidly approaching from the North.
 As we studied the

-route, we were conscious of the Aiguilles
+route, we were conscious of the Aiguilles looming over

-of the Guides would be leading it, but he simply pointed out
+Guides would be leading it, but he simply pointed out

 the route, then promised to meet us again when we'd

 finished.
 It was to be our first lead.

 directions were simple enough.
 "It's a straightforward